 In the exhibition, instruments, images, documents and sound reproductions are displayed, to allow visitors to understand aspects of the daily and ritual culture of the ancient peoples of Latin America.
 It is possible, in particular, to observe some examples of Tlapitzalli, the musical instrument similar to a flute, sacred to Tezcatlipoca, a pre-Columbian deity celebrated in the month of May at the end of the dry season, which was object of many studies by archaeologists and anthropologists and from which the exhibition takes its title.

 For pre-Columbian civilizations the world was created by a set of deities who personified the sky, the earth, the water and all the other elements.
-The origin of sound originated from an invisible force of nature: the wind.
+The sound originated from an invisible force of nature: the wind.
 According to mythology, in fact, the gods gave the art of music to humanity, and for the Mesoamerican peoples, the concept of "music" also included the art of singing and dancing.
 To honor the divinities, these ancient populations began to build instruments that allowed them to connect the earthly world with the divine one: the sounds produced by the instruments, in fact, imitated those produced by the elements on Earth and its inhabitants.
 For this reason, the instruments depict realistic or mythological animals combined with flora and anthropomorphic elements.
 The musical element was in fact present in pre-Columbian civilizations in various everyday areas such as religion, war, hunting, health and domestic activities.

 Thanks to archaeomusicological studies, some elements of ancient Mesoamerican music are known today; such as a melody performed simultaneously with different versions (heterophony); or interference between different frequencies (beats); or different sounds that form a harmony (polyphony); two or more simultaneous rhythms (polyrhythm); as well as the noise integrated into the musical language.